Host an event for DSA

-You can hold a fashion parade for your friends, run a raffle, hold a garage sale, host a charity ball and more.
-The possibilities are endless so put on your thinking caps and start raising funds for DSA.
+Hold a fashion parade for your friends, run a raffle, hold a garage sale, host a charity ball and more.
+The possibilities are endless, so put on your thinking caps and start raising funds for DSA.

-The following will help give you ideas on choosing a suitable fundraising activity or event as well as help you to get started fundraising!
+Here are ideas on choosing a suitable fundraising activity or event to help you to get started:

 Suggestions to help you get started

 The most important thing is to have fun.
 Think of social or sporting activities that appeal to your family, friends, colleagues and to you, and try and incorporate them into your fundraiser.
 Such as a fair day, golf tournament, dinner party or sponsored activities like a walk or bike ride.
 Anything that you like to do a lot of!

 - Successful fundraising takes preparation.
 Start slowly and build up your fundraising as you gain confidence and experience.
 Start with something simple that you feel able to achieve and remember to enjoy the process.

 - Stress the importance of a donation, no matter how big or small.

 - Remind people that cash donations are fully tax-deductible.

 - Plan to raise the most amount of money in the most efficient and enjoyable way possible!

 - Start fundraising early and ask everyone.
 Utilise your existing networks such as friends, family and your local sporting group.